 In order for stakeholders in a company searching for a new commerce software to better grasp the concept and impact on their business decisions, PBCs are a great way for evaluation.

-At Spryker, this principle of delivering business value in a condensed, easily manageable and flexible way has been ingrained in its development process from the very beginning.
+At Spryker, this principle of delivering business value in a condensed, easily manageable, and flexible way has been ingrained in its development process from the very beginning.
 Even before it was identified by Gartner and named, Spryker saw the benefits of working with Capabilities that enclose a certain functionality with the system.
-Always keeping in mind the future of commerce and technology, Spryker is developed as a headless solution that leaves the decision of how and where to meet end-customers up to our customers.
-We understood the importance of the principles of Packaged Business Capabilites at an early stage and are continuously shaping our business and products accordingly.
+Always keeping in mind the future of commerce and technology, Spryker is developed as a headless solution that leaves the decision of how and where to meet end customers up to our customers.
+We understood the importance of the principles of Packaged Business Capabilities at an early stage and are continuously shaping our business and products accordingly.

-Enabling the fast and agile development and implementations of new features and capabilities will ultimately lead to a quicker testing and time-to-market for business owners.
-The faster you can test new features, markets, products or channels, the faster you can get a positive ROI.
+Enabling the fast and agile development and implementations of new features and capabilities will ultimately lead to quicker testing and time-to-market for business owners.
+The faster you can test new features, markets, products, or channels, the faster you can get a positive ROI.
 This is why looking at the business impact of PBCs needs to be an important focus in the future of commerce solutions.
-Delivering best-in-class solutions to businesses and eventually to end-customers will make any commerce solution future proof.
+Delivering best-in-class solutions to businesses and eventually to end customers will make any commerce solution future-proof.